Bankruptcy or Divorce First? - Flat Fees and Fresh Starts. Call Indiana Bankruptcy lawyer Jason Wischmeyer at 317-429-... Continue Reading

 A personal injury case that is properly handled usually takes some time.
 It requires your attorney to perform a number of tasks to prepare your case to submit a demand that is both reasonable and justified.
 Here is what you can expect:

 - Hire an Attorney.
-You hire a personal injury attorney such as Jason Wischmeyer.
+You hire an Indiana personal injury lawyer such as Jason Wischmeyer.
 You will be asked to sign a Contingency Fee Agreement setting forth the terms and conditions of your representation and specifically setting forth the compensation the attorney will receive for your representation.
 This is a first day of representation activity generally.

 - Medical Authorization.
 You sign a Medial Records Authorization.
 This document allows an attorney to obtain your medical records which will be necessary to submit to the insurance company to establish your injuries, your medical expenses and your prognosis.
 This is a first day of representation activity generally.